sfffaaa/qTesla/README.md

 # Lattice-based digital signature scheme **qTESLA**

+## Jay
-**Jay**: The test for measuring the time of key generation/the time of sign json plaintext/the time of sign open the json plaintext/length of cipher message is added.
+The test for measuring the time of key generation/the time of sign json plaintext/the time of sign open the json plaintext/length of cipher message is added.
 And I also add the template test file which will copy to each signature scheme for implementating test cases easly.

+## Original
 This is the software package of the post-quantum lattice-based digital signature scheme **qTESLA** for the NIST Post-Quantum Cryptography Standardization project.